-- Measures to Recover Arrear Monies from Employees owing on their municipal accounts to Stellenbosch Municipality for a period of 90 plus 01 August 2019. - Implementation of the TASK Job Evaluation System:

-The policy was adopted and concluded and currently, job descriptions are forwarded for evaluation to the CWJEU.
+- Measures to Recover Arrear Monies from Employees owing on their municipal accounts to Stellenbosch Municipality for a period of 90 plus 01 August 2019. - Implementation of the TASK Job Evaluation System: - The policy was adopted and concluded and currently, job descriptions are forwarded for evaluation to the CWJEU. - Finalisation of historical human resources issues: - The placement of permanent staff and some contract staff has been completed and the employees in the pool are currently being resolved.